FAQs

 Who is my advisor?

 CCJS majors are not assigned to an advisor.
-Nicole and Diane are both your advisors.
+Nicole and Diane are both your academic advisors.
+Shannon is your professional development advisor.

 What’s the difference between BSOS Advising and CCJS Advising?